 "I’d rather be a lamppost in Chicago than a millionaire in any other city." - William A. Hulbert

 When Chicago was incorporated in 1837, it adopted the motto "Urbs in Horto ("The City in the Garden") and lives up to that motto today in many ways.
 Few cities take more pride in their public spaces than Chicago.
-The Chicago Park District boasts 7400 acres of green space, 26 miles of shoreline, 520 parks, 75 acres of gardens, 800 ball fields, 250 field houses, 90 swimming pools, 10 Olympic-size skating rinks, 8 golf/mini-golf courses, a dozen major museums, a free public zoo, and much more.
+The Chicago Park District boasts 8,100 acres of green space, 26 miles of shoreline, 77 swimming pools, 23 swimming beaches, 10 major museums, a free public zoo, ice rinks, golf/mini-golf courses, batting cages, and much more.
 The entire Chicago lakefront is owned by the city, which means that you can go to beaches, theater performances, and festivals right on the waterfront and run, walk, bike, blade, and even rock climb along the shoreline.
 Among the events the Park District hosts are the Chicago Air and Water Show, the Grant Park Music Festival, Theater on the Lake, and the annual food festival, Taste of Chicago.
-In addition, 2004 saw the opening of Millennium Park, a downtown multimedia park that has a Frank Gehry designed bandshell, a skating rink that doubles as a sports bar in the summer, and the 160-ton "bean," a stainless steel, mirrored sculpture that is quickly becoming a Chicago landmark.
-(Download the Millennium Park audio tour here.)
-In concert with the beauty and usefulness of our park system, former Mayor Daley started--and Mayor Emmanuel is continuing--a campaign to make Chicago America's Greenest City - the country's first municipal building with a rooftop garden was Chicago's City Hall and Chicago has one of the only five LEED Platinum Certified Buildings in the country.
+In addition, 2004 saw the opening of Millennium Park, a downtown multimedia park that has a Frank Gehry-designed bandshell, a skating rink that doubles as a sports bar in the summer, and the 160-ton "bean," a stainless steel, mirrored sculpture that is quickly becoming a Chicago landmark.
+In concert with the beauty and usefulness of our park system, former Mayor Daley started—and Mayor Emmanuel is continuing—a campaign to make Chicago America's Greenest City.
+Chicago's City Hall was the country's first municipal building with a rooftop garden, and Chicago has one of the only five LEED Platinum Certified Buildings in the country.
 Other projects include rehabilitating wetlands areas inside the Chicago city limits, testing for rain-permeable alleys, and green fueling stations.

 "Every player should be accorded the privilege of at least one season with the Chicago Cubs.
 That's baseball as it should be played - in God's own sunshine.
 And that's really living." - Alvin Dark

 In the minds of many, Chicago is first and foremost a sports town.
 Chicago loves its teams, and with good reason.
 Newly renovated Soldier Field, right on the lakefront, is home to the Bears.
-Chicago's United Center hosts the Blackhawks and the six-time NBA champion Bulls.
-For baseball, Chicago is unparalleled, hosting the White Sox at south side U.S Cellular Field (a short trip from the Law School) and the Chicago Cubs at beautiful Wrigley Field, right in the middle of the Northside's Lakeview neighborhood.
-Chicago's own Major League Soccer team, the Chicago Fire, play in nearby Bridgeview.
+Chicago's United Center hosts the Blackhawks, which have two recent Stanley Cup wins in 2013 and 2010, and the Bulls, which won the NBA championship six times between 1991 and 1998 with two three-peats.
+For baseball, Chicago is unparalleled, hosting the White Sox at U.S Cellular Field (a short trip from the Law School) and the Chicago Cubs at beautiful Wrigley Field, right in the middle of the North Side's Lakeview neighborhood.
+Chicago's own Major League Soccer team, the Chicago Fire, plays in nearby Bridgeview.